Marvel Zombies (TV series)

-Marvel Zombies is an American adult animated television miniseries created by Bryan Andrews and Zeb Wells for the streaming service Disney+, based on the Marvel Comics series of the same name.
+Marvel Zombies is an American adult animated television series created by Bryan Andrews and Zeb Wells for the streaming service Disney+, based on the Marvel Comics series of the same name.
 It is the 16th television series in the Marvel Cinematic Universe (MCU) from Marvel Studios and is produced by Marvel Studios Animation.
 The series is a spin-off of the animated series What If...?
 (2021–2024), set in the alternate timeline introduced in the first season episode "What If...
 Zombies?!"
 (2021).
 Continuing from that episode, Marvel Zombies follows a group of survivors as they risk their lives fighting superpowered zombies to save the world.
 Andrews served as showrunner and director, with Wells as head writer.

 The series features an ensemble cast including Iman Vellani, Dominique Thorne, Hailee Steinfeld, Kerry Condon, Kenna Ramsey, Todd Williams, Kari Wahlgren, Florence Pugh, David Harbour, Simu Liu, Awkwafina, Randall Park, Feodor Chin, Wyatt Russell, Rama Vallury, Elizabeth Olsen, Hudson Thames, Paul Rudd, Greg Furman, Adam Hugill, Daniel Swain, Sheila Atim, Tessa Thompson, F. Murray Abraham, and Zenobia Shroff.
 Marvel Studios was developing several animated series in addition to What If...? by June 2021, including a spin-off based on "What If...
 Zombies?!" which was announced in November.
 Wells and Andrews were both involved by then.
 The series features the same animation style as What If...?, with Stellar Creative Lab returning from that series to provide the animation.
 It is Marvel Studios Animation's first series to be rated TV-MA.

 Marvel Zombies was released on Disney+ on September 24, 2025, and consists of four episodes.
 It is a part of Phase Six of the MCU.
-It received mixed reviews from critics.
+It received generally positive reviews from critics.
+A second season is in production.